Britain's turbulent relationship with the European Union is coming to an end, after the UK opted for Brexit in the EU referendum.

-David Cameron has tried to convince the public - and his own MPs - that he gained significant ground this week in his attempts to renegotiate the terms of Britain’s EU membership.
+David Cameron is resigning after failing to convince the public - and his own MPs - that he gained significant ground in his attempts to renegotiate the terms of Britain’s EU membership.

 But although the UK and EU have had their ups and downs, there are a number of things the Union has done which some may feel could be worth holding on to.